How to Pick a YouTube InfluencerMarch 24, 2016

 YouTube has transformed the way that over a billion users consume content.
 Since March of 2014, YouTube watch time had gone up 60% and the number of YouTube viewers increased 40%.
 These numbers represent fans like me, who choose to watch countless hours of the Shaytards, Phillip DeFranco, and Mamrie Hart instead of programs and movies on Netflix.

 The growth of YouTube places increasing power in the hands of its content creators, who can activate their hundreds, thousands, or even MILLIONS of subscribers to show love to YOUR brand.
 But how do you know if a YouTube influencer is the right fit for you?
-Look past the subscriber count and research their presence across social media channels to answer these questions:
+Look beyond subscriber count and do some quick research to find answers to these questions:

 - Does the influencer’s audience match your target?